 Please notify the instructor of any injuries that you may have prior to the class and inform them if something doesn’t feel right.

-Please leave all of your expectations and judgments of yourself and others at the door.
+Please leave all of your expectations and judgments of yourself and others behind and start where you are.
+It’s the only place to begin.
 We strive to respect diversity in all beings.